 - Have a primary appointment at an SC CTSI partner institution (Children's Hospital Los Angeles).

 Scholars must hold a doctoral level degree and be in an early stage of their career as junior faculty who plan to conduct, or are conducting, clinical research.
 Some Scholars may be at the tenure-track or assistant professor level when they enter the program, but the ideal Scholar could be at an earlier stage.
-We expect that Scholars will become tenure-track clinical research faculty once in the program.
+We expect that Scholars will have a faculty appointment in any track, once in the program.

 Fellows are eligible for the MCD-CTS program if in their final year of fellowship and have the support from their department to promote them to junior faculty status upon completion of their fellowship.
 This must be stated in the letters of support from the department/division chair as part of the application submission process.